Blendify/blender-manual/trunk/blender_docs/manual/animation/armatures/posing/bone_constraints/inverse_kinematics/spline_ik.rst

 =====================

 For the precise list of options, see :doc:`Spline IK </animation/constraints/tracking/spline_ik>` constraint.
-This section is intended to introduce their use.
+This section is intended to introduce the workflow.

 Roll Control